Why I Don’t Do Bible Journaling (And What I Do Instead)

 I've noticed a trend lately when it comes to Bible journaling.
-People are drawing and coloring in their Bible, purchasing fancy Bible coloring books, or searching online for printable Bible journals.
+People are drawing and coloring in their Bible and purchasing fancy Bible coloring books in order to study the Bible.

-I'm not saying these things are wrong, but be careful that you do not get swept up into doing these things just because they are trendy or because a blogger somewhere created a printable worksheet for you to fill in, so that must be how you're “supposed” to do Bible journaling.
+I'm not saying these things are wrong by any means; my caution is to be careful that you do not get swept up into doing these things just because they are trendy or because you feel like that's how you're “supposed” to do Bible journaling.

-Bible artwork or spiritual journal worksheets printed from the internet can be helpful if that's truly how you learn and solidify in your heart what God is teaching you.
+Bible artwork can be a helpful tool if that's truly how you learn and solidify in your heart what God is teaching you.